 When MET has been successfully built and installed, the installation directory contains two subdirectories.
 The bin/ directory contains executables for each module of MET as well as several plotting utilities.
 The share/met/ directory contains many subdirectories with data required at runtime and a subdirectory of sample R scripts utilities.
 The colortables/, map/, and ps/ subdirectories contain data used in creating PostScript plots for several MET tools.
 The poly/ subdirectory contains predefined lat/lon polyline regions for use in selecting regions over which to verify.
 The polylines defined correspond to verification regions used by NCEP as described in Appendix B, Section 32.
 The config/ directory contains default configuration files for the MET tools.
-The python/ subdirectory contains sample scripts used in Python embedding (Appendix F, Section 36).
+The python/ subdirectory contains python scripts.
+The python/examples subdirectory contains sample scripts used in Python embedding (Appendix F, Section 36).
+The python/pyembed/ subdirectory contains code used in Python embedding (Appendix F, Section 36).
 The table_files/ and tc_data/ subdirectories contain GRIB table definitions and tropical cyclone data, respectively.
 The Rscripts/ subdirectory contains a handful of plotting graphic utilities for MET-TC.
 These are the same Rscripts that reside under the top-level MET scripts/Rscripts directory, other than it is the installed location.
-The wrappers/ subdirectory contains code used in Python embedding (Appendix F, Section 36).